YYYWeee/YYYWeee.github.io/README.md

 # Hey I am Wendy  :wave:
-#### I'm a full stack software engineer with a Master degree of Management of Information System and work experience in CyberSecurity.
+#### I'm a full stack software engineer with a Master degree of Management of Information System and work experience in Cyber Security.

 ## :computer: Skills